The-Animonculory/Anvil/README.md

 Anvil uses [Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/12125) with lighting governed by [Relighting Skyim](https://www.nexusmods.com/skyrimspecialedition/mods/8586) & [Enhanced Lighting for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1377).
 These are method patched and easy enough to remove should you wish to switch to something else.

+The list comes with [Amethyst - Weathers and Reshade preset for Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/994502) fully set up and ready to use.
+This is easy to change and remove should you wish to.

-[Silent Horizons 2](https://www.nexusmods.com/skyrimspecialedition/mods/99398) is included as the ENB and is enabled out of the box.
-The only change made is to the screenshot format.
+[Silent Horizons 2](https://www.nexusmods.com/skyrimspecialedition/mods/99398) is included as well with the only change made being to the screenshot format.
 Again, this is easy to remove/change.

-The list also comes with [Amethyst - Weathers and Reshade preset for Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/994502) fully set up and ready to use as well.
-If you wish to use this, please enable the `Anvil - Core CS` profile.
+If you wish to use this, please enable the `Anvil - Core ENB` profile.

 **NOTE**: Screenshots save to `Overwrite\Game Root`.